-"The effect was not immediate which I know is the case with edibles,” said Claire.
-“Within an hour I was experiencing throat swelling and dizziness, [and] within three hours myself and four other family members were hospitalized with overdose."
+"The effect was not immediate which I now know is the case with edibles,” said Claire.
+“Within an hour I was experiencing throat swelling and dizziness, [and] within three hours myself and four other family members were hospitalised with overdose."

 "Apparently, I'm allergic to cannabis or whatever it was in that very high dose."

-"One was vomiting, and the other had an extremely high heart rate," she said.
-"We were all terrified because we didn't know for some hours what was going on… People were passing out… [And the hospital staff] was frustrated because we were all talking nonsense.
+"One was vomiting, the other had an extremely high heart rate," she said.
+"We were all terrified because we didn't know for some hours what was going on… People were passing out… [And the hospital staff] would have been frustrated because we were all talking nonsense.
 Everyone who was at this event was calling one another and we didn't really know we were high."

-After a few hours of this weed-induced chaos, the culprit finally owned up, admitting that he had, in fact, laced the cake and explaining that he’d sourced the edibles from “a friend who gets it in the US.”
+After a few hours of this weed-induced chaos the culprit finally owned up, admitting that he had in fact laced the cake and explaining that he’d sourced the edibles from “a mate who gets it in the US.”
 But Claire said that her and her partner were affected for at least three days and were forced to take several days off work to fully recover.